 - Pupil dilation

 - Drug cravings

 Tramadol has a relatively short half-life.
 WHO reports that immediate-release forms of tramadol products are quickly absorbed into the bloodstream, with their effectiveness peaking in 1-4 hours.
 The effects of extended-release tramadol products may last a little longer, peaking in 4-6 hours.

 In general, opioid withdrawal symptoms are thought to start within about 12 hours of the last dose.
 The DEA publishes that 90 percent of people experiencing tramadol withdrawal suffer traditional opioid withdrawal symptoms while the other 10 percent may experience severe confusion, extreme paranoia, anxiety, panic attacks, hallucinations, and tingling or numbness in their extremities.

-The physical side effects of tramadol withdrawal may be similar to symptoms of the flu.
+The magnitude of physical dependence to tramadol withdrawal may be similar to symptoms of the flu.
 They are likely to peak within a few days and taper off while the psychological withdrawal side effects may linger a little longer.
 Everyone will experience withdrawal differently, and certain factors may influence how long it will last and the potential severity of the symptoms.

-The level of dependency to tramadol is a major contributor to the duration and severity of the withdrawal symptoms, as a brain that is significantly dependent on tramadol may need extra time to bounce back and repair circuitry that may have been damaged by long-term and chronic drug use.
+The level of dependency to tramadol is a major contributor to the duration and severity of the withdrawal symptoms, as a brain that is significantly dependent on tramadol may need extra time to bounce back and restore the balance that may have been disrupted by long-term and chronic drug use.
 Therefore, individuals taking tramadol for a long time, and especially those taking large doses, may be more heavily dependent on the drug.

 The manner in which a person takes tramadol is a factor in withdrawal and drug dependence as well.
 Someone taking the drug as directed, for example, is less likely to be as dependent as an individual who is injecting, snorting, or smoking it.